10 February 2022

 - Grant of Probate or Letters of Administration.
 A court sealed and certified copy of the Grant of Probate and Will or Letters of Administration from the jurisdiction in which the deceased was domiciled.

-- Letter of Engagement & Terms of Business.
+- Letter of engagement and terms of business.
 A letter of engagement which incorporates our terms of business signed by the personal representatives, beneficiaries or heirs.

 What documents may be required?

-- Affidavit on Intestacy.
-An affidavit in the form required by the Ecclesiastical Court signed by a legal adviser in the jurisdiction of the deceased domicile at date of death confirming who is entitled to share in the succession under the law of the deceased’s last domicile.
+- Affidavit on intestacy.
+An affidavit in the form required by the Bailiwick of Guernsey Probate Registry signed by a legal adviser in the jurisdiction of the deceased domicile at date of death confirming who is entitled to share in the succession under the law of the deceased’s last domicile.

 - Affidavit of handwriting.
-This will be required as evidence that a holographic Will presented for Probate is in the handwriting of the deceased.
-If the affidavit is provided by the deceased’s professional adviser only one affidavit is required, otherwise the Ecclesiastical Court will require two affidavits.
+This will be required as evidence that a holographic Will presented for probate is in the handwriting of the deceased.
+If the affidavit is provided by the deceased’s professional adviser, only one affidavit is required, otherwise the Bailiwick of Guernsey Probate Registry will require two affidavits.

 - Translations.
 The professional translation of documents may be required.

-- Other Documents & Information.
+- Other documents and information.
 Depending on the circumstances other documents and information may be required.

 There are no death duties, estate duties or inheritance taxes, capital gains taxes or value added taxes on foreign domiciled estates.
-The Ecclesiastical Court charges its fees based on the value of the estate.
+The Bailiwick of Guernsey Probate Registry charges its fees based on the value of the estate.
 The value of the estate is always taken as the gross value (i.e. before deduction of debts and liabilities) of worldwide assets on a first proving in Guernsey but of Guernsey assets only on a second or subsequent proving or if there is a Will dealing only with Guernsey assets.

-By way of guidance the Ecclesiastical Court charges its fees on a sliding scale of approximately £35 per £10,000 of the gross value of the personal estate (capped at a total fee of £100,000 - which will assist very significant estates).
+By way of guidance the Bailiwick of Guernsey Probate Registry charges its fees on a sliding scale where for an estate up to £50,000 a fee of £100 will be charged, for an estate of £80,000 a fee of £155 will be charged and for amounts over £80,000 add for each additional £10,000 or part thereof, £35.
 There are small charges for certified copies, powers of attorney, oaths, deeds of renunciation, the details of which can be provided on request.

 Carey Olsen’s fees and those of Carey Olsen Client Services (Guernsey) Limited are based principally on time costing and complexity and we would be happy to provide estimates depending on the circumstances of each particular case.